BreffJaun/spa-pd-bookstore/README.md

 ===============================================================

 You can either implement the project alone or code in pair programming (2 people)/mob programming (>2 people):
---> What is Pair Programming/ Mob Programming???
+--> What is Pair Programming/ Mob Programming??? :desktop_computer:
 - A developer (driver/pilot) takes control, writes the code and shares his screen via Zoom :clap:
 - The remaining developers (navigators) simultaneously check the correctness of the code and develop possible solutions :eyes:
 - There is almost no division of tasks as all developers have equal rights :busts_in_silhouette: